escobar-west/rlib/README.md

 # Rlib

 POC multi-threaded library for pricing financial derivatives.
+The math is implemented in Rust where the multithreading happens, so it's very fast.

 ## Python API